Projects that alter game functions but do not include new maps belong here.

 Got a cool project idea but nothing else?
 This forum is NOT for you!
 Put it in the project ideas thread instead!
 Please read the full rules for more details.
-Projects for 3DGE are perfectly acceptable here too.
+Projects for any Doom-based engine (especially 3DGE) are perfectly acceptable here too.

 For many months since finishing the latest version of AEoD, I have been working on converting Carnage Galore 3 from JHexen to ZDoom.
 In addition to finally being able to use slopes in the maps, I've also added quite a few new things: